 The Clay’s Ferry Interstate Bridge carries Interstate 75 and US Routes 25 and 421 over the Kentucky River between Fayette and Madison counties in Kentucky.

-In 1792, Valentine Stone received a license from the Madison County government to operate a ferry across the Kentucky River between Fayette and Madison counties.
-1 Stone sold his ferry operation to General Green Clay in 1798.
+In 1792, Valentine Stone obtained permission from Madison County to run a ferry across the Kentucky River, connecting Fayette and Madison counties.
+1 He later sold this operation to General Green Clay in 1798.

-Moberly, Erskine, and Smith organized the Clays Ferry Bridge Company and continued to operate tolled river crossing until the Commonwealth of Kentucky purchased the crossing for $200,000 on April 1, 1929.
-1 Tolls were removed on December 24, 1930.
+These three men formed the Clays Ferry Bridge Company and ran the toll bridge until April 1, 1929, when the Commonwealth of Kentucky bought it for $200,000.
+1 Tolls were discontinued on December 24, 1930.

 - State: Kentucky